-So who can benefit the most from using NALT or L-Tyrosine as a supplement?
+So who can benefit the most from using NALT as a nootropic?

-I would say that anyone dealing with a lot of stress, possible depression, or ADHD should look at using Tyrosine supplements to their advantage.
+I’d say anyone dealing with a lot of stress, chronic fatigue, possible depression, or ADHD should look at using NALT to their advantage.

 All right!
 That’s a good rundown of what tyrosine is good for as an individual nootropic.

 In my next article, I’ll be talking about the health benefits of oat straw extract!

 P.S. – If you have any questions, just post a comment below, and I’ll get right back to you!